Mecistotrachelos: Paleobiology

 The long ribs of Mecistotrachelos almost certainly were covered with some form of skin which facilitated gliding habits.
 In addition, the flexible hind limbs with "hooked" toes preserved in VMNH 3650 indicate that it was well-adapted for an arboreal habitat.
 However, the long and rigid neck would have hampered gliding abilities.
 The small teeth of Mecistotrachelos would have been suitable for an insectivorous diet.

 Unlike in kuehneosaurids, which had downward-curving "wings", the ribs of Mecistotrachelos were mostly straight, and were not naturally cambered to create an airfoil.
 Nevertheless, if the front ribs could be flexed independently of the others, it is possible that a Mecistotrachelos would have been able to create a variable airfoil.
 In this case they would function as a pteroid bone in pterosaurs or an alula in birds, increasing or decreasing drag depending on their position.
 The robust rib heads of these front ribs also support this hypothesis.

 Mecistotrachelos was far from the only rib-gliding reptile in prehistory.
-In the Permian lived the weigeltisaurids, primitive reptiles with small spiked crests.
+In the late Permian lived the weigeltisaurids, which had novel rod-like bones rather than ribs.
 There are also various different gliding lizards, such as Draco (the flying dragon) of the modern day as well as Xianglong from the early Cretaceous.
-The only other Triassic rib-gliding reptiles were the kuehneosaurids, which are usually interpreted as lepidosauromorphs distantly related to rhynchocephalians (such as the tuatara) and squamates (such as lizards and snakes).
+The only other Triassic rib-gliding reptiles were the kuehneosaurids, whose taxonomic position is controversial and also potentially archosauromorphs, though unrelated to Mecistotrachelos.

 The skull of VMNH 3649 is comparatively larger than that of VMNH 3650, but the forelimbs are shorter.
 This may be an example of sexual dimorphism.